Posts

 Image

-First Coming Sunday Sometimes you have to calculate first for the coming Sunday.
-You must use that date for further calculations or filtering.
-MS-SQL Server We can achieve this as follows: In Snowflake, we can use a similar approach as below.
-For more details, you can refer to the following: NEXT_DAY .
+Modulus/Modulo Function - Remainder While calculating, if you want to find the remainder, then we can use this.
+MS-SQL Server We can achieve it as follows: In Snowflake , we can use a similar approach; however, we can use MOD as follows: For more details, refer to the MOD section.
 Yogesh Shinde LinkedInProfile <<< Back Next >>>